-In conjunction with tip no. 3 you should get your workout fix with plenty of volume.
+In conjunction with tip no. 3 you should get your workout fix with plenty of volumes.
 This is especially useful if you’re often the type of lifter who just goes for 3 reps per set due to the weight of the barbell or because of a program you’re following.

-You can try to offset the lack of weight on your shoulders by simply training enough to make sure your body misses the single digit reps it’s usually fond of.
+You can try to offset the lack of weight on your shoulders by simply training enough to make sure your body misses the single-digit reps it’s usually fond of.

 Training for volume also allows your body to build up endurance and overall stamina which is crucial when you’re competing for games that require tons of energy and twice as much lung power.

-Crossfit games and the Tough Mudder easily come to mind but volume training can also help you go the extra mile with your runs or get one more rep in before failure.
+Crossfit games and the Tough Mudder easily come to mind but volume training can also help you go the extra mile with your runs or get one more rep in before the failure.

-5. Indulge with discipline
+5. Indulge in discipline

 We can’t avoid eating the food we want to avoid at all times and this fact cannot be more stressed during the Holiday season.
 Cupcakes, peppermint candies, cookies, milk, chocolate, ham, and lots and lots of other foods our personal trainers cringe at.

-While this is the season to “let go” it’s always better try to put a bit of restraint on yourself.
+While this is the season to “let go” it’s always better to try to put a bit of restraint on yourself.

 While you can always just pop in a few diet pills for weight loss it would be a lot smarter (and cheaper) to keep the following set of rules in mind: